macosgrove/automata_42/README.md

 * add a file for the algorithm to the `evolution` folder
 * implement three functions:
   * `whoami() -> &'static str`,
-  * `init(x: usize, y: usize) -> u32`, and
+  * `init(x: usize, y: usize, rng: &mut Random) -> u32`, and
-  * `evolve(last_generation: &Generation, x:usize, y:usize) -> u32`.
+  * `evolve(last_generation: &Generation, x:usize, y:usize, rng: &mut Random) -> u32`.
 * list the new algorithm in `./src/evolution/mod.rs`.

 `init()` is called to initialise the universe.
-It takes the position of the cell and should return the colour you want to set the new cell to, in #0hhhssll format (see the introduction above).
+It takes the position of the cell and a random number generator.
+It should return the colour you want to set the new cell to, in #0hhhssll format (see the introduction above).
 Check out `./src/colours.rs` for some handy colour functions.

 `evolve()` is called at each generation to calculate the new state of all cells.
-The function takes the state of the universe in the last generation and the location of the current cell.
+The function takes the state of the universe in the last generation, the location of the current cell, and a random number generator.
 Like `init()`, `evolve` returns a colour in #0hhhssll format.

+The random number generator is created in `universe.rs` with a random seed.
+The seed is printed to the console.
+You can repeat a run by copying the random seed and passing it as a parameter when the random number generator is created in `universe.rs`.

 ## Extensions